AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Auto save*

-  GPS will by default periodically save your work in temporary files.
+  GNAT Studio will by default periodically save your work in temporary files.
   This can be configured via the :menuselection:`Edit --> Preferences...` dialog).

 *Automatic highlighting of entities*

-  When the pointer is positioned on an entity in the source editor, GPS will highlight all references to this entity in the current editor.
+  When the pointer is positioned on an entity in the source editor, GNAT Studio will highlight all references to this entity in the current editor.
 When the pointer is moved away from the entity, the highlighting is removed.